 Personal injury law concerns the physical, psychological or emotional injury caused to a claimant and the lawsuit they bring to court against the individual, business or organisation whose negligence resulted in the injury.

 The goal of a personal injury lawsuit is for the claimant to receive monetary compensation for medical expenses, physical suffering, emotional distress, legal fees and income lost through the inability to work.

 Personal Injury Lawyers are responsible for providing injured claimants with the legal advice, guidance and representation required to successfully win compensation.
-The general responsibilities of a Personal Injury Lawyer are often very similar to those of a Litigator and will likely include:
+The general responsibilities of a Personal Injury Lawyer share similarities with those of a Litigator and usually include the following:

 • Screening potential clients